Dark Sky Trails for Stargazing and Night Hiking

 Aoraki Mackenzie, New Zealand

 The Aoraki Mackenzie region is part of the UNESCO Dark Sky Reserve.
 The area includes Mount Cook National Park.
 Hikes such as the Hooker Valley Track and the Mueller Hut Route provide perfect opportunities to combine hiking with stargazing.
 The Southern Hemisphere stars, including the Milky Way, are particularly clear here.
+Seeing constellations you can’t see from the Northern Hemisphere adds another layer to the experience.

 Joshua Tree National Park, California

 Joshua Tree is celebrated for its desert landscapes and dark skies.
 Trails like Barker Dam and Ryan Mountain are popular among those who wish to star gaze.
 The park offers ranger-led night programs to enhance the stargazing experience.
 The wide-open spaces and lack of light pollution create an impressive view of the Milky Way.
+The bizarre shapes of the Joshua trees silhouetted against the stars is genuinely otherworldly.

 NamibRand Nature Reserve, Namibia